Sodomy law: Sodomy-related legal positions by country

+Countries where same-sex sexual activity is legal

+Antigua and Barbuda

+On 5 July 2022, the Eastern Caribbean Supreme Court ruled that sections of the Penal Code that made consensual same-sex intimacy illegal in Antigua and Barbuda were unconstitutional, and therefore void.

 Australia

-Upon colonisation in 1788, Australia inherited laws from the United Kingdom including the Buggery Act of 1533.
+Upon colonisation in 1788, Australia inherited laws from the United Kingdom including the Buggery Act 1533.
 These were retained in the criminal codes passed by the various colonial parliaments during the 19th century, and by the state parliaments after Federation.

 Following the Wolfenden report, the Dunstan Labor government introduced a consenting adults in private type legal defence in South Australia in 1972.
 This defence was initiated as a bill by Murray Hill, father of former defence minister Robert Hill, and repealed the state's sodomy law in 1975.
 The Campaign Against Moral Persecution during the 1970s raised the profile and acceptance of Australia's gay and lesbian communities, and other states and territories repealed their laws between 1976 and 1990.
-The exception was Tasmania, which retained its laws until the Federal Government and the United Nations Human Rights Committee forced their repeal in 1997.
+The exception was Tasmania, which retained its laws until the federal government and the United Nations Human Rights Committee forced their repeal in 1997.